revalOSRS/webhook-catcher/src/modules/events/bingo/entities/TILE-CREATION.md

     itemAmount?: number; // Optional: specific amount needed per item }>;
-  totalAmount?: number;  // Optional: total amount needed of ANY items in the list }
+  totalAmount?: number;  // Optional: total amount needed of ANY items in the list sources?: string[];    // Optional: only count drops from these sources (NPC/boss names, case-insensitive) }
 ```